 Statistical Analysis

 A propensity score model was created to match baseline patient characteristics.
 Thirty pre-IAC placement candidate variables including patient demographics, co-morbidities, vital signs, and pre-intervention laboratory results were selected to estimate propensity for IAC insertion.
+As shown in Table ?, The proposed model consisted of 31 covariates.
 To ensure the robustness of the propensity score model and to avoid overfitting, the goodness-of-fit of the prediction model was evaluated based on the average area under Receiver Operating Characteristics (ROC) curve using 10-fold cross-validation.
-Patients with or without IAC placement were then matched based on the estimated propensity scores using one-to-one matching with a caliper of 0.01.
+The predictive model was also evaluated with the Hosmer–Lemeshow test (HL-test).
+Since 31 covariates were involved in the predictive model, the Hosmer–Lemeshow test was conducted with 35 (>31+2) groups.
+Patients with or without IAC placement were then matched based on the estimated propensity scores using one-to-one matching without replacement and with a caliper of 0.01.

 We assessed the degree of balance in measured covariates between the IAC and Non-IAC groups by comparing the distributions of categorical and continuous variables.
 Since the continuous variables were not normally distributed, median values and Inter Quartile Range (IQR) were used to summarize distributions.
 The Fisher’s exact test and Wilcoxon rank-sum test were applied to statistically assess the differences in categorical and continuous variables between the IAC and non-IAC groups.
 The distributions of the propensity score before and after matching were also compared to further assess the degree of balance.

-In univariate analyses, a chi-squared test was performed for binary outcomes, and unpaired t-tests for continuous outcomes.
+In univariate analyses, a fisher’s exact test was performed for binary outcomes, and unpaired t-tests for continuous outcomes.
 As mortality is a competing risk for ICU LOS, total LOS, and duration of mechanical ventilation, we used the cumulative incidence function to estimate the probability of the secondary outcome while allowing for the possibility of alternative outcomes (e.g. death) to occur {Kalbfleisch:2002tk}.

+Sensitivity Analysis

+How various variations in the inclusion criteria, the propensity score predictive models and the matching caliper levels may influence the findings of the study were investigated with an extensive sensitivity study.

+In the study design, included patients needed to be intubated for MV within the first 12 hours of ICU admissions.
+We have loosen the time constrain in our sensitivity study.
+To ensure variations to the propensity score models will not significantly affect our findings, 20 different predictive models were generated with random subsets of the 31 covariates of the proposed model.
+In addition, to understand the matching caliper level may affect our findings, we slowly increased the caliper level from 0.01 to 0.1 with 0.01 increment each time.
+With all these variations, we repeated the analysis to examine the association between IAC placement and patients’ 28-day mortality.
+In short, 400 sensitivity analyses were conducted.

 RESULTS